-The Background Document, provided as a supportive document, gives the detailed grounds for the opinion.
+The Background document, provided as a supportive document, gives the detailed grounds for the opinion.

-The main changes introduced in the restrictions as suggested in this opinion compared to the restrictions proposed in the Annex XV restriction dossier submitted by France are basically editorial by proposing clearer wording that the restriction applies to "any part" of the article.
-With this change, the footnote is not needed.
+The main changes introduced in the restriction as suggested in this opinion compared to the restrictions proposed in the Annex XV restriction dossier submitted by France are basically editorial by proposing in clear wording that the restriction applies to "any part" of the article.
+With this change, the footnote of the original French proposal ("The limit value should normally relate to individual articles, parts or materials that a complex article consists of") is no longer needed.
 The basis for these changes is solely to make the text clearer.
-This reasoning is explained in more detail in the background document.
+This reasoning is explained in more detail in the Background document.

-The opinion supports the restriction proposed in the Annex XV restriction dossier submitted by France.
+The opinions support the restriction proposed in the Annex XV restriction dossier submitted by France.